Sexual Health Risks

 - Condoms should be used for all forms of sexual activity with new/casual partners.

-- Condoms provide good protection against most STIs, including HIV and Hepatitis B/C, but are not 100% guaranteed.
+- Condoms provide good protection against most STIs, including HIV, Hepatitis B/C and HPV, but are not 100% guaranteed.

 - Sex during travel is often unplanned, so take UK kite-marked condoms on your trip.